efelem/telegram_openai_assistant/README.md

-# DeepSquare Bot
+# OpenAI Assistant Telegram Bot

-DeepSquare Bot is a conversational AI agent powered by OpenAI, designed to interact with users through Telegram.
-It leverages the OpenAI API to process and respond to messages.
+This repository provides a general framework for integrating an OpenAI Assistant with a Telegram bot.
+It allows users to interact with the OpenAI-powered conversational agent through the Telegram platform.

 ## Features

-- Responds to user queries in real-time.
+- Real-time response to user queries.
-- Keeps track of the daily message count.
+- Daily message count tracking.
-- Stores question and answer pairs for future reference.
+- Storage of question and answer pairs for future retrieval and analysis.

 ## Prerequisites